nextflow-io/nf-sqldb/README.md

 ```

-The `CSVREAD` function provided by the H2 database engine allows the access of a CSV file in your computer file system,
+The `CSVREAD` function provided by the H2 database engine allows access of a CSV file in your computer file system,
 you can replace `test.csv` with a CSV file path of your choice.
 The `foo>=2` condition shows how to define a filtering
 clause using the conventional SQL WHERE constrains.